10 – Fool For The Bright Lights

 # 3 – Summer Rain

 This is such a feel-good song.
 It’s one of those lost summer songs.
-The song “Summer Rain” was released on the album Reel To Reel, which was released in 1979.
-What’s very strange is the song was never released as a single.
+The song “Summer Rain” was included on the 1979 album Reel To Reel.
+What’s very strange is that the song was never released as a single.
 I’m not sure why, but if they had, I really believe this one would have been a big hit.

 # 2 – I Love You

-The legendary Nicky Hopkins, known for his work with the Rolling Stones, The Beatles, and so many more, played electric piano on the entire track.
+The legendary Nicky Hopkins, known for his work with the Rolling Stones, The Beatles, and many others, played electric piano throughout the track.
 Those beautiful string arrangements were produced by David Campbell.

 # 1 – Couldn’t Get It Right

-We close out our Top 10 Climax Blues Band Songs list with their most popular song “Couldn’t Get It Right.”
+We close out our Top 10 Climax Blues Band Songs list with their most popular song, “Couldn’t Get It Right.”
 This is the one that everybody knows.
 It’s pretty much an outlier on their catalog because they were not really a hit singles band, with the exception of this one and “I Love You.
 Is this their best song?
 Well, of course, that is subjective, but is it their most popular song?
 Oh yes, by far.
-The song went all the way to number three on the Billboard Hot 100.
+The song reached number three on the Billboard Hot 100.
 Doing that in 1976 was an even more impressive feat.

 Photo: CMA-Creative Management Associates (management), Public domain, via Wikimedia Commons